MultimodalObserver-2/mo/ui/docs/STRUCTURE.md

 - **`core/`**: Shared logic for context bridging.
 - **`modules/`**: Exposed APIs grouped by feature.
+- **`/interface.ts`**: Define the TypeScript interface for the API exposed to the renderer process.
+This file should be imported into index.d.ts to properly expose the module's API in the preload layer.
 - **`index.ts` / `index.d.ts`**: Entry points for the preload logic and TypeScript declarations.

 ---